MRU-CSIS-3512-202201-001/asg-02-instructions/milestone-03.md

 If you look through the requirements for the various categories, you will see that in order to get a higher mark in some of them, you're going to need to query a movie database...which means that you're going to have to create and populate that database!

 Fortunately, there's a script that will do that for you.
-It's in this instruction repo here: `data\populate-movies.sql`.
+It's in this instruction repo here: [data\populate-movies.sql](data/populate-movies.sql).
 You will need to use this script from your local SQL command line prompt using the technique shown in [this screencast [10:42]](https://watch.screencastify.com/v/QD1VqRvv3ha0IhDBKbvr).

 ## A Suggestion

-I won't be making you use the projects feature of GitHub as I did in assignment one...but I hope you realize that it can be a powerful tool for making clear what tasks your team needs to do and by when and by whom.
+I won't be *forcing* you to use the projects feature of GitHub as I did in assignment one...but I hope you realize that it can be a powerful tool for making clear what tasks your team needs to do and by when and by whom.
 (Or is that who?
 I always forget.)

 These kind of boards are used in industry, so why not practice using them while you're a student?...

 ## Your Mark

-Much like with assignment 1's milestone 6, I'll be marking this (and remaining milestones) by using categories, each marked on a Ladder.
+Much like with assignment one's milestone 6, I'll be marking this (and remaining milestones) by using categories, each marked on a Ladder.

 As you might suspect, the 4 categories for this milestone correspond to the 3 main tasks mentioned in the Overview, plus visual design.